TheQuengineer/msds6306_casestudy1/README.md

   that is measured during the study.
   + `Breweries.csv` contains information about 558 breweries  within the United States.

+- `images/` This folder contains all of the images that are used in the case study.

+  + `picture1.jpg` Graphic of Beer & ABV topic
+  + `picture2.jpg` Belgian Beer graphic
+  + `What-Do-ABV-and-IBU-Mean-.jpg` Main graphic for the case study topic.

 - `report.html` The html page of the entire report of the study of both the beers and the different breweries
 - `report.Rmd` Is the Rmarkdown version of the entire report.
 Contains all the code as well as